How to Prune Indoor Plants for Healthy Growth: [5 Steps]

 Now that we’ve got the why, when, and what of pruning covered, let’s get down to the ‘how.’
 Pruning is more than just cutting off parts of the plant – it’s an art that requires a careful and thoughtful approach.
 So, without further ado, here’s your step-by-step guide to properly prune your indoor plants for healthy growth.

-How To Prune Indoor Plants
+How to Prune Indoor Plants

 Step 1: Clean Your Tools